terotuomala/gitops-flux2-example/README.md

 export GITHUB_USER=<GITHUB_USERNAME>
 export GITHUB_REPO=<GITHUB_REPO_NAME>
 ```
-By default the `direnv` security mechanism does now allow to load the `.envrc` file.
+By default the `direnv` security mechanism does not allow to load the `.envrc` file.
 In order to allow its execution use command:
 ```sh
 $ direnv allow .
 ```